 Jack Kerfoot is a scientist, energy expert, and author of the book FUELING AMERICA, An Insider’s Journey and articles for The Hill, one of the largest independent political news sites in the United States.
-He has been interviewed on over 100 radio and television stations from New York City to Los Angeles on numerous energy related topics.
+He has been interviewed on over 100 radio, podcast, and television stations from New York City to Los Angeles on numerous energy issues.

 U.S. Department of Commerce, Bureau of Economic Analysis

 National Conference of State Legislators – State Renewable Portfolio Standards and Goals, August 13, 2021